deeprest/sagaGitlabMirror/Design.md

   "danger ball and chain" needs destruction anims; explosions, and particles?

 - ENGINE/OS abort signal on exit leads to crash
+- jumping and sliding up and over a ledge only **sometimes** snaps to ground

 # DESIGN pillars (from gdu.io)
 1. Mantra:  "You are a robotic ninja, fighting large robots and pirating their parts."